Visiting Potter Program

 A display at the Guild to be set up on a date TBA that illustrates proficiency in forming and glazing techniques and artistic and creative understanding.
 Guidelines for the display include

 Approximately 12 to 15 pieces of varied shapes and sizes made during the past two years

 Functional pots with lids and handles or hand-built pieces with attachments

 A body of work demonstrating the development of an idea

 An interview with the Guild membership committee

 VP selection criteria include technical competence and artistic expression with clay, potential for growth, time availability, ability to handle financial obligations, and ability to function as part of an artist cooperative.
-Artistic and technical competencies of those seeking a second VP term are expected to show improvement.
+Applicants seeking a second VP term are expected to show technical and artistic improvement.
 The number of VPs selected may vary, depending on space availability and the discretion of the membership committee.